bbc/gel/src/components/info-panels.md

 ### `z-index`

 For the panel to be positioned in alignment with its invoking button, the parent `class="gef-infopanel"` element must take `display: inline-block` and `position: relative`.
-However, `position: relative` is _only_ applied (via a toggled `gef-infopanel-showing` class) when the panel is shown.
+However, `position: relative` is _only_ applied (via a toggled `gef-infopanel__showing` class) when the panel is shown.
 This avoids `z-index` stacking issues caused by too many positioned elements being on the page.

 ### High contrast